 We set our required capital as the larger of the amount of capital required for Japanese regulatory minimum at the solvency margin ratio of 200% or the amount of capital to cover risks based on the internal model on an economic value basis.
-The latter is larger as of the end of March 2017.
+The latter is larger as of the end of March 2018.

 We define the amount of capital to cover risks based on the internal model as the total amount of technical provision and solvency risk capital on an economic value basis in excess of statutory policy reserves (excluding contingency reserves).
-The solvency risk capital on an economic value basis is calibrated at VaR (99.5%) over one year and based on the internal model, which is a similar but modified model based on EU Solvency II standard method.
+The solvency risk capital on an economic value basis is calibrated at VaR (99.5%) over one year and based on the internal model, which was revised to better reflect Sony Life's risk profile in reference to EU Solvency II and the discussion on economic value-based solvency regulation in Japan.

-The solvency risk capital on an economic value basis as of the end of March 2017 was \$980.6 billion (after tax).
+The solvency risk capital on an economic value basis as of the end of March 2018 was ¥729.7 billion (after tax).
 The effective tax rate used to adjust to the after-tax basis is 28.00%.
-The required capital is \$1,161.7 billion, which is 3508.7% of the regulatory minimum capital requirement.
+The required capital is ¥860.0 billion, which is 2500.8% of the regulatory minimum capital requirement.

-We will also revise the internal model itself as appropriate, taking into account domestic and overseas conditions, including developments in international accounting standards, valuation methods of insurance liability on an economic value basis and solvency margin standard trends, as well as the analysis of our internal mortality and morbidity rates data.
+We will consider revising the internal model as appropriate when necessary, taking into account domestic and overseas conditions, including developments in international accounting standards, valuation methods of insurance liability on an economic value basis and solvency margin standard trends, as well as the analysis of our internal mortality and morbidity rates data.